pmrowla/p101stat/README.rst

     # Update the daily history table
     $ python manage.py update_dailies

+These two commands are designed to be run using Heroku scheduler tasks, but they can also be run via standard cron jobs.
-To recreate the behavior of the p101.pmrowla.com site, just run update_idols as an hourly cron job, and update_dailies as a daily cron job.
+To recreate the behavior of the p101.pmrowla.com site, just run ``update_idols`` hourly, and ``update_dailies`` daily.